VasuLab/rgfrosh/docs/reference/index.md

 h_2 + \tfrac{1}{2} {u_2'}^2 = h_5 + \tfrac{1}{2} {u_5}^2
 $$

-where $u_2'$ is the velocity of the gas in the incident shock region relative to the reflected shock
+where $u_2'$ is the velocity of the gas in the incident shock region relative to the reflected shock:

 $$
 u_2' = u_5 + u_1 - u_2